 Finding Meaning After Loss and Grief

-In 1995, the second of five children, Cathy and her older sibling revealed being abused by babysitters when they were children.
-The denial and criticism from her parents and younger siblings left her heartbroken, and she hasn’t seen them since.
-Two people close to her had tried to die by suicide, and loved ones struggled with drug addiction.
+In 1995, Cathy and a sibling revealed being abused by babysitters when they were children.
+The denial and criticism from her parents and other siblings left her heartbroken.
+She has not seen them since then.
+Two people close to her had tried to die by suicide, and loved ones struggled with addiction.
 She pondered the meaning of her own existence and sought resources to help manage her life.

 She endured three short marriages, each ending in tumultuous divorce.
-After her second marriage ended, Cathy was left to raise their son Jeremy by herself.
+After her second marriage ended, Cathy raised their son Jeremy by herself.
 She worried about financial security while she immersed herself in providing for and loving her only child.
-Through books and counseling, she learned she was desperate for affection and viewed partners as she wanted them to be rather than who they really were.
+Through books and therapy, she learned she was desperate for affection and viewed partners as she wanted them to be rather than who they really were.

 She persisted through numerous painful breakups intent on taking the time to find the right life partner.
 In 2006, when Jeremy was 15, Cathy met Drew and finally found a truly loving relationship.
 His previous wife died in 1999 at age 36 from a blood infection when their son Ian was only 11.
 Cathy admired how Drew loved and was dedicated to his son who was 18 when she met him.

-In 2007, Jeremy died instantly in a car accident when his friend who was driving lost control of the car.
+In 2007, Jeremy died instantly in a car accident when his friend driving lost control of the car.
 Cathy and Drew kept their plan to marry a month later, and he held her hand as she spiraled into a dark realm that terrified her.
-She had moments when she didn’t want to go on but couldn’t end her life.
-She realized progressing through jobs including administrator, consultant, leadership coach, and chief executive officer was to increase her self-esteem and not because she loved the career.
+She had moments when she did not want to go on but was afraid to end her life.
+She realized progressing through jobs including Behavioral Helpline Director of Operations, Leadership Coach, Consultant, and Chief Executive Officer was to increase her self-esteem.
+It became clear that who she worked with was as important as the job she chose.
 She felt overpowered with negative thoughts, unfamiliar bad feelings, nightmares, and an increasing apathy for life.

-Cathy lived in torment until becoming determined to figure out how to feel happiness again.
+Cathy lived in torment until she grasped the fact that checking-out of life and using short-term relief distractions were contributing to her suffering.
+She became determined to figure out how to feel happiness again.
 Using her exceptional planning skills and remembering self-help book principles, she designed and implemented an action plan to improve all the major areas of her life.
 She embraced life’s mysteries and fostered good habits.
 She overcame negative thoughts and became emotionally healthy.
 She broke away from dysfunctional relationships while nurturing the best connections she has with people.
-She realized the importance of fun, passion for your job, and service to others.
+She realized the importance of fun and service to others.

-Motivated to continue cultivating her life, she made remarkable discoveries which enhanced how much she appreciates life.
-Cathy studied current neuroscience research revealing how thought, emotion, and mindfulness may empower you to reach your goals, why her life action plan worked, how anyone can learn resilience, and why some people never change.
-She was able to experience sadness and joy while grieving.
-She became skilled in following her heart rather than her mind, which lead her to her greatest life purpose, supporting the bereaved.
-She explored body energy improvement methods like the Emotional Freedom Technique (also called tapping), Reiki, and sound bathing, also learning why they are effective.
+Motivated to continue cultivating her life, she made remarkable discoveries that enhanced how much she appreciates life.
+Cathy studied neuroscience research revealing how thought, emotion, and mindfulness may empower you to reach your goals, why her life action plan worked, how anyone can learn resilience, and why some people never change.
+She saw the importance of not creating bad mental and behavioral habits when grieving because of how challenging they can be to improve later.
+She explored body energy methods like the Emotional Freedom Technique (also called tapping) and Reiki, also learning why they are effective.
+She became skilled in following her heart rather than her mind, which lead her to the meaningful life purpose of supporting the bereaved.

 Varied expert knowledge about grief is invaluable to anyone wanting to find their own way to heal and thrive after loss and there is an abundance of misinformation not based on research or professional opinion.
-Recognizing the need for affordable, comprehensive, and concise training to effectively inspire individuals who want to heal and for those wanting to support grievers, Cathy worked with an advisory board she admires and founded the online “Master Grief Coach” training program with a certification option.
+Recognizing the need for more affordable, comprehensive, and concise grief training options to effectively inspire individuals who want to heal and for those wanting to support grievers, Cathy worked with an advisory board she admires and founded the online “Master Grief Coaching and Online Certification” training program.

 Lone Pine Koala Sanctuary